ibexa/documentation-developer/docs/guide/siteaccess.md

             languages: [nor-NO, eng-GB]
 ```

+!!! note

+    The new SiteAccess should be recognized by the system, however, an anonymous user will not have read access to a new SiteAccess until it is [explicitly given via the Admin > Roles panel](repository.md#use-cases).
+Without read access the anonymous user will simply be directed to the default login page.

 ### The default scope

 When no particular context is required, it is fine to use the \`default\` scope instead of specifying a siteaccess.